Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 You must follow the guidance on how to email your users.

-If you’re not going to send emails from your domain, you must still protect it from phishing attacks.
+If you’re not going to send emails from your domain, you must follow the GDS guidance on keeping your domain protected from spoofing attacks.

 - Published by: